Tips for College Freshmen - Get Out of Your Dorm Room

 Talk to Your Professors

-Don't be afraid to ask for help or to engage your professors in discussion of topics of interest to you.
+Don't be afraid to ask for help or to engage your professors in discussions of topics that interest you.
 It can add depth to your learning and make you more memorable, which can be helpful when it's time to ask for letters of recommendation or if you're looking for research opportunities.
 Take advantage of office hours.
 Professors and teaching assistants are there during those times specifically to help students better understand the class material.

 Go to Class